-Christian Jaeggi joined Thrombo Genics in March 2012, with more than 25 years experience in the international pharmaceutical industry.
+Christian Jaeggi joined ThromboGenics in March 2012, with more than 25 years experience in the international pharmaceutical industry.
 He has successfully launched several brands across multiple therapeutic areas while at Novartis, Roche and most recently Genzyme, where he was Director of the Transplant Business Europe in the Netherlands.
 Christian holds a Bachelor of Science from Fairleigh Dickinson University, New Jersey, USA and a combined Masters of Economics and Business Administration from the University of Basel, Switzerland.

-Aniz Girach - Head of Ophthalmology
+Aniz Girach - Head of Clinical Ophthalmology

 Aniz Girach has several years of experience as an ophthalmologist in the pharmaceutical industry.
 He joined ThromboGenics in 2010 from Alcon, where he was Vice-President of International Clinical Development Ophthalmology.
 Before that he was Executive Medical Director, Global Head of Ophthalmology at Merck and was also Senior Global Ophthalmologist at Lilly for five years.
+Aniz holds an MD from Leeds University, UK.